liatrio/autogov-workflows/README.md

 ## Verification and VSA Generation

-The `autogov-verify` tool supports online/offline verification of attestations and generation of Verification Summary Attestations (VSA) without requiring network access to GitHub's API.
-This is useful for air-gapped environments or when working with pre-downloaded attestation bundles.
+The `autogov-verify` tool performs comprehensive attestation verification and generates Verification Summary Attestations (VSA) that include policy evaluation results.
+This consolidated approach combines signature verification, policy evaluation, and VSA generation in a single step.

 ### Attestation Format